AshwinSundar/teenytiny/README.md

 **Lexer**: Using input code, generates bite-sized components called "tokens"

-**Parser**: Takes the output of the lexer (i.e. the tokens) and verifies that the tokens occur in an order that is allowed
+**Parser**: Takes the output of the lexer (i.e. the tokens) and verifies that the tokens occur in an order that is allowed.
+If the sequence is valid, produce a syntax tree.

 **Emitter**: Converts valid sequences of tokens into code in the target language (in this case, `C`)